Javanoo/school_information_management_system/README.md

 ![lockscreen](https://github.com/Javanoo/school_information_management_system/blob/main/sims0.png)
 On the contrary, this is not a full fledge school management system.<br>
 But rather a module of what would be, saying this because as of now the only features or operations-<br>
 one could carry out are limited.
-Needless to say it would such a good practice for those who want to play with <br>
+Needless to say it would be such a good practice for those who want to play with <br>
 java and its core features.

 ## features